 Accommodation costs in Slovenia

-Renting a flat in Slovenia is not cheap.
+Renting a flat in Slovenia is not cheap and will depend on the city you choose as your new home and which part of it you settle in.
 A 1-bedroom apartment in the city centre costs about €450 per month, and in other areas, the rent falls to €350.
 Getting a 3-bedroom flat in the centre averages €850, while an apartment of the same size outside the centre can cost you around €630.

 The cost of living in Slovenia for international students is significantly lower.
 The prices for accommodation in a student dormitory in Ljubljana range from €120 to €250, and between €100 and €190 in the other towns and cities.